PhilWyso/TTRPG-Obsidian/y_Mothership/Game Mechanics/Game Mechanics.md

 ## Violence
 #### Damage & Wounds
 Whenever a character takes Damage, reduce Health by that amount.
-If Health is reduced to zero, gain a Wound and roll on the
+If Health is reduced to zero, gain a Wound and roll on the Wounds Table.

+#### Armor & Cover
+You can ignore any Damage less than the AP of armor + cover.
+Any Damage greater than that value destroys the armor or cover and carries over.
+Damage Reduction reduces all incoming Damage

+#### Death
+Whenever your character takes Wounds equal to their Maximum Wounds, make a Death Save.